 Admission to the medical assisting program is by special application.
-For details about course/program prerequisites, the application process, application materials and deadlines, visit the medical assisting program page on the College's website or contact entry & advising or the medical assisting program coordinator.
+For details about the application process, application materials and deadlines, visit whatcom.edu/medicalassisting or contact the entry and advising office or the medical assisting program coordinator.

 Courses must be taken in sequence as assigned in the program schedule.
 Any deviation from the program schedule must have the written approval of the program coordinator.